Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-modes.md

 ### Building with Sass

 Our new dark mode option is available to use for all users of Boosted, but it's controlled via data attributes instead of media queries and does not automatically toggle your project's color mode.
-You can enable our dark mode entirely via Sass by changing `$enable-dark-mode` to `true`.
+You can disable our dark mode entirely via Sass by changing `$enable-dark-mode` to `false`.

 We use a custom Sass mixin, `color-mode()`, to help you control _how_ color modes are applied.
 By default, we use a `data` attribute approach, allowing you to create more user-friendly experiences where your visitors can choose to have an automatic dark mode or control their preference (like in our own docs here).
 This is also an easy and scalable way to add different themes and more custom color modes beyond light and dark.